 Daniel J. Bevevino has served as a Director of CryoLife since December 2003.
 Mr. Bevevino is Vice President and Chief Financial Officer of Respironics, Inc. (Nasdaq: RESP), a position he has held since 1996.
 Respironics develops, manufactures and markets medical devices used primarily for the treatment of patients suffering from sleep and respiratory disorders.
 Mr. Bevevino has been employed by Respironics since 1988.
-He began his career as a certified public accountant with Ernst & Young.
+He began his career as a certified public accountant (currently inactive) with Ernst & Young.
 Mr. Bevevino received a B.S. in Business Administration from Duquesne University and an M.B.A. from the University of Notre Dame.

 John M. Cook has served as a Director of CryoLife since August 1999.
-Mr. Cook is Chairman, President, and Chief Executive Officer of PRG-Schultz International, Inc. (Nasdaq: PRGX), an international, publicly held audit recovery firm operating in over 40 countries with 2004 revenues of approximately \$357 million.
-Mr. Cook has served as Chief Executive Officer of PRG-Schultz since its founding in January 1991.
+Mr. Cook is currently a Partner at CT Investments, LLC.
+He is Retired Chairman, President, and Chief Executive Officer of PRG-Schultz International, Inc. (Nasdaq: PRGX), the world's leading recovery audit firm.
+Mr. Cook served as Chief Executive Officer of PRG-Schultz from its founding in January 1991 until his retirement in July 2005.
 Prior to PRG-Schultz, he served in a number of top financial and management positions in the retail industry, including Senior Vice President and Chief Financial Officer of Caldor Stores and Senior Vice President of Finance and Controller of Kaufmann's Department Stores, both May Department Stores affiliates.
 He holds a B.S. degree in accounting from Saint Louis University, where he serves as a member of the Board of Trustees and holds a seat on the Executive Advisory Board of the University's School of Business and Administration.